WELCOME FELLOW THEISTS!

 Maybe Jesus was a prophet?
 You know, a regular person whom God used in a special way to speak to His people.
 Yes, that could be.

 Maybe He was a nice guy?
 You know, just someone who was a good person, in tune with God and acutely spiritually aware, who in turn showed us how we should live our lives on earth.
 Yup, could be that too.

 But, the unique thing about Jesus as documented in the Christian Bible, so unique in that this point separates Jesus and the Christian faith from every other religion around the world, is that both Jesus and His early followers claimed that He was GOD.
 Yes, it is this specific point that is the most significant about the person of Jesus.
 Jesus and His followers believed that He was God Himself, or at least ( in throwing a bone to my lovely non-trinitarian believing friends) that He was of the exact same essence of God as being God’s divine Son.

-This Biblical claim means that Jesus wasn’t merely a nice guy, or just a spiritual person, or simply a prophet to deliver God’s message, but actually shared in the same divinity as God.
+This Biblical claim means that Jesus wasn’t merely a nice guy, or just a spiritual person in tune with nature, or simply a prophet to deliver God’s message, but actually shared in the same divinity as God.
 Jesus claimed to be the actual tangible presence of God on earth.
 Jesus in his person was the Divine, was the Higher Power, was the Great Spirit, was the Supreme Being, and was our eternal Creator and the heavenly Architect of the universe.

 Here are some verses from the Bible that share insights into Jesus’s divinity:

 The author of the book of John refers to Jesus by an ancient pronoun, the Word.
 In chapter 1 verses 1-3 it says: “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through him, and without him was not any thing made that was made” ESV, emphasis mine